 ExecutionTime can differ from StartTime in retry and cron use cases.

-Custom Search Attribute keys must be added to a Temporal Cluster using
+Custom Search Attributes can be added to a Temporal Cluster only by using

-Adding a Search Attribute key makes it available to use with Workflow Executions within that Cluster.
+Adding a Search Attribute makes it available to use with Workflow Executions within that Cluster.

 There is no hard limit on the number of attributes you can add.
 However, we recommend enforcing the following limits: